GeneralMagicio/worldview-fe/README.md

 1. `API not responding:` Verify `.env` variables are correctly configured.

-2. Verify Action Not Proceeding
+2. User verification not proceeding
 - Possible Cause: The "Verify" action has not been created or configured correctly in your Worldcoin App Dev Portal.
 - Resolution:
     - Navigate to your Worldcoin Dev Portal and make sure you're on the exact app.